+Our psychotherapy waitlist is open for patients located in Oregon and Washington.
 Our psychotherapy providers treat ages 18-64.
-Our psychotherapy waitlist is current 3-6 months out, depending on age, state and insurance.
-Please list the following: Patient age, state, insurance, and 1-2 sentences about why you are seeking psychotherapy.
+This waitlist is currently 6-12 months out, depending on age, state and insurance.
+Please provide the information requested below.
 Note: do not use this form in an emergency.

 What kind of therapy do I need?